ObjectsCountries/VimBox/README.md

 (GitHub supports STL model viewing, you can click on any of the model files to preview them.)

 I’ve spent the last few years almost exclusively playing fighting games.
 I’ve also spent the last *couple* of years daily-driving various Linux distros.
-With daily-driving Linux, it’s only inevitable that I reach a fork in the road: should I use Vim, or should I use Emacs?
+With these in mind, it’s only inevitable that I concoct an idea: find a way to combine the two.

 My fighting game journey started with Kazuya in Smash, which inspired me to pick up Armor King in Tekken 7.
 With my trusty, not-yet-worn-out Nintendo Switch Pro Controller, I set out to play ranked and forget that a lot of moves in this game are plus on block.
 I eventually branched out and found communities in Guilty Gear XX Accent Core Plus R, Street Fighter III: 3rd Strike, and Street Fighter 6.